Libra: the challenges of one of the largest discoveries of the Brazilian pre-salt

 State of the art technology

 The challenges of Libra production development require the use of technologies already applied in other projects in the Brazilian pre-salt, many of them developed by the operator Petrobras.
 Drilling across the thick salt layer to reach this kind of reservoir is a great challenge to be overcome.
-With state of the art technology solutions it is possible to drill safely across the salt layer, as well as reducing the costs and time of drilling activities and well completion.
+With state-of-the-art technology solutions it is possible to drill safely across the salt layer, as well as reducing the costs and time of drilling activities and well completion.

 Among the leading edge technologies applied in the pre-salt is the use of high-resolution seismic data that enables the geoscientists to "see" through the salt layer.
 The seismic is compared to an ultrasound, through which technicians can evaluate more precisely the depth and characteristics of the reservoir in which they plan to produce, study the production potential and define the best strategy for the development.

 The combination of global experience and knowledge of the Libra project partner companies is one of its great advantages.
-And Total is proud to be part of this challenging project by developing one of the largest oil reservoir in the world, and establishing a long-term commitment to Brazil.
+And Total is proud to be part of this challenging project by developing one of the largest oil reservoirs in the world, and establishing a long-term commitment to Brazil.

 1 – CLOV and Pazflor are deep offshore projects developed and operated by Total in Angola which showcase the company’s excellence and technology in this segment.
 Find out more at total.co.ao